graezykev/ts-eslint-standard-js/steps.md

 Well, when you run `npx eslint .` directly, it attempts to execute the ESLint tool from your project’s local dependencies (ESLint under the `/node_modules/.bin/` directory of your project).
 However, if ESLint is not installed within your project, `npx` will attempt to run the globally installed ESLint instead.

-However, the NPM script `"lint": "eslint ."` ensures you only run ESLint in your project, if it's not installed, will result in an error.
+However, the NPM script `"lint": "eslint ."` ensures that ESLint is only executed within your project.
+If ESLint is not installed, running this script will result in an error.

-By strictly defining the specific version (or version ranges) of ESLint in your `package.json`, you can avoid ESLint's version conflicts with the global ESLint.
+By strictly defining the specific version (or version ranges) of ESLint in your `package.json`, you can avoid conflicts between ESLint versions installed globally and those required for your project.

-What's more, your `lint` script might include additional flags or options specific to your project, NPM scripts, with more semantic indicators, allow you to abstract away those complex commands or tool configurations.
+What's more, your `lint` script might include additional flags or options specific to your project.
+NPM scripts, with more semantic indicators, allow you to abstract away those complex commands or tool configurations.

-I have another post on [How to Normalise Your Git Commit and Push Processes](https://github.com/graezykev/normalise-your-git-commit-and-push/blob/main/steps.md), leveraging the NPM scripts, check it out for more imaginations can happen.
+I have another post on [How to Normalize Your Git Commit and Push Processes](https://github.com/graezykev/normalise-your-git-commit-and-push/blob/main/steps.md), leveraging the NPM scripts.
+Check it out for more ideas that can enhance your workflow.

 ## 5. Linting React & React Hooks

-JavaScript Standard Style is Less opinionated about JSX formatting and largely leaves JSX as-is.
+JavaScript Standard Style is less opinionated about JSX formatting and largely leaves JSX as-is.
 In a React project, you should integrate with React-specific linting rules for ESLint.
-The generally accepted configures are [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and [eslint-plugin-react-hooks](https://github.com/facebook/react/tree/main/packages/eslint-plugin-react-hooks), enforcing some best practices of writing React code.
+The generally accepted configurations are [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and [eslint-plugin-react-hooks](https://github.com/facebook/react/tree/main/packages/eslint-plugin-react-hooks), enforcing some best practices of writing React code.

 ### Dependencies